France, Germany renew alliance strained amid war in Ukraine

 French President Emmanuel Macron and German Chancellor Olaf Scholz will oversee two rounds of talks at the Elysee Palace, focusing first on energy and economic policy, and then on defense.

+Both countries have contributed significant weaponry to Ukraine, but Ukraine is asking for tanks and more powerful arms as Russia’s war drags on.

+Macron called for “a new energy model” in the EU based on diversifying supplies and encouraging carbon-free energy production.

-A top priority is working out Europe’s response to the subsidies for U.S. electric car makers and other businesses in the Biden administration’s Inflation Reduction Act, according to senior French and German officials.
+Aside from Ukraine, a top priority for the meeting is working out Europe’s response to the subsidies for U.S. electric car makers and other businesses in the Biden administration’s Inflation Reduction Act, according to senior French and German officials.

 France wants Europe to counter what it considers an unfair move by Washington.
 Paris is pushing for the EU to relax rules on state subsidies in order to accelerate their allocation, simplify the bloc’s support for investments and create an EU sovereign fund to boost green industries.
 Berlin, however, warns against protectionism.

-On defense, the neighbors are expected to discuss military aid to Ukraine, according to French and German officials who weren’t authorized to be publicly named according to their governments’ policies.

-Both countries have contributed significant weaponry, but Ukraine is asking for tanks and more powerful arms as Russia’s war drags on.
+French-German government meetings are usually held at least once a year to coordinate policies.
+The last one was held in May 2021 via videoconference due to the COVID-19 pandemic.

-Sunday’s gathering is the first such in-person joint government meeting since 2019.
-It was originally scheduled for October, but was repeatedly delayed.
+Sunday’s gathering is the first in-person meeting since 2019.
+It was originally scheduled for October, but was delayed amid divergences on issues including energy, defense and the economy.

 The officials are marking the 60th anniversary of the Elysee Treaty signed by French President and wartime anti-Nazi resistance leader Charles de Gaulle and West German Chancellor Konrad Adenauer on Jan.
 22, 1963.

+France and Germany have been described as the “engine” of the EU.
+They have always found compromises even in difficult terrain since they co-founded, with four other countries, the forerunner of the EU in 1957.

+“The Franco-German engine is a compromise machine: well-oiled, but also loud at times and marked by hard work,” Scholz said.

-Jordans reported from Berlin.
-Angela Charlton contributed to this report from Paris.
+Schultheis reported from Berlin.
+Angela Charlton in Paris and Frank Jordans in Berlin contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.